RWitak/boost2simple/README.md

 ## Requirements

 * __BoostNote__'s desktop app (or a valid JSON export - **NOT JUST SINGLE FILES** - see below)
-* modern _Windows_ operating system (though the Python version _might_ work under Linux too)
+* modern _Windows_ operating system (though the Python version _might_ work under Linux too).
 * being comfortable using **either**:
   - an executable file from an unknown source (= me) to get a graphical interface, or
   - Python 3.9+

+> If you are having troubles or get some ```DLL```-related error, it is most likely due to an old version of Windows.
+Please consider updating Windows accordingly.

 ## How To Use